lizkavalski/random-question-backend/README.md

 ## Solution
 Create an server that has all the interview-based question in a JSON file.
 Then with some middleware ‘get’ a random question from the JSON file to send back to the user.

-Currently their are three routes: /questions, /random, and /question/random/:type.
+Currently their are three routes: `/questions`, `/question/random`, and `/question/random/:type`.

-The /question route will retrieve all the questions in server.
-While /question/random will only grab one of the questions at random.
-The /question/random/:type will grab a random question based on the type question.
+The `/question` route will retrieve all the questions in server.
+While `/question/random` will only grab one of the questions at random.
+The `/question/random/{:type}` will grab a random question based on the type question.

-The type of questions are :
+The type of questions are:

   * Self-perception: questions relate to how the interviewee see themselves like” what is a strength/weakness of yours?”
   * Self-expression: relate more on creative thinking.